-February 2015
+February 2017

 Asian gypsy moth (AGM) is a serious pest that can be carried on ships and cargo.
 AGM populations are prevalent in some seaport areas in Far East Russia, Japan, Korea, and Northern China.
-If introduced, AGM could have significant negative impacts on the North American plant resource base, commerce that relies on those plant resources, and to market access.
+If introduced, AGM would have significant negative impacts on North American forestry and agriculture, the natural environment, the commerce that relies on those plant resources, and market access.

 Vessels must arrive in North American ports free of AGM and with required pre-departure certification.
-It is vital that the maritime industry and the United States (U.S.) and Canadian authorities collaborate on measures to minimize the risk of AGM incursion.
-Although the plant health and agricultural agencies of the U.S. and Canada are independent and have variances in their legislation AGM risk mitigation and exclusion efforts are a joint effort and considered a high priority.
+It is vital that the maritime industry and authorities in the United States (U.S.) and Canada collaborate on measures to minimize the risk of AGM incursion.
+Although the plant health and agricultural agencies of the U.S. and Canada are independent and have differences in their legislation, AGM risk mitigation and exclusion efforts are a joint effort and a high priority.

-In 2014, U.S. and Canadian authorities intercepted vessels with AGM egg masses, in some instances in high numbers.
-Many vessels arriving in North America with AGM life stages present were ordered into international waters to mitigate risk of introduction.
-In all cases of vessels arriving without the required AGM certification, or upon detection of AGM, significant delays in cargo loading or discharging activities as well as in routine clearance can occur, resulting in loss of revenue to the shipping line and associated parties.
+When vessels arrive without the required AGM certification, or when AGM is detected, significant delays in cargo loading or discharging activities as well as in routine clearance can occur, resulting in loss of revenue to the shipping line and associated parties.

-The shipping industry has significantly enhanced its awareness of necessary quarantine compliance for AGM.
+The shipping industry is now more aware of necessary quarantine compliance for AGM.
 This has been vital to maintaining shipping schedules.
-Both countries are committed to working with industry partners to support measures that will reduce AGM risk at origin.
+Both countries are committed to working with industry partners on measures to reduce AGM risk at origin.